mathik2/Drum-kit/README.md

 # Drum-kit
-just a small drumkit setup using vanilla javascript used DOM concepts
+ a small drumkit setup using vanilla javascript using DOM concepts